MykolaMurza/chatullo/README.md

-# Chatullo - A Minecraft local and global chat system
+# Chatullo - A Minecraft Local and Global Chat Plugin
-Pay with item to write to the global chat.

 ## Overview